DuzaBF/riscv-vector-primer/README.md

 ## **License**

-© 2025 Dr. Thang Minh Tran.
-All rights reserved.
-No part of this book may be reproduced without permission.

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 See the LICENSE file for details.